Ardesco/Selenium-Maven-Template/README.md

 cucumber-jvm-parallel-template
 =======================

 CucumberJVM template project for running tests in parallel.

+This project was based on [Selenium-Maven-Template](https://github.com/Ardesco/Selenium-Maven-Template) and support for CucumberJVM was added
-Two options how to run:
+## How to run:
  1. One "Runner" class per thread (use profile `parallel`).
 By "Runner" class is meant *RunCukesCheeseTest* class in this example.
     * **NOTE** - in order to use this approach, you will need to create separate "runner" class per one thread.
 Tests belonging to one "runner" class will be executed sequentially.
     * More on this read [here](https://opencredo.com/running-cucumber-jvm-tests-in-parallel/).